 Section 6.
 Basic Lease Payments.
-The principal portion and the interest portion of the Basic Lease Payments, the Lease Payment Dates (each June 30 and December 30, commencing December 30, 2020) and the remaining principal portion with respect to the Series 2020A-1 Facilities to be lease purchased and the Series 2020A Certificates attributable to such Series 2020A-1 Facilities or set forth in Exhibit C hereto.
-If, upon delivery of the Certificate of Acceptance indicating completion of the acquisition, construction, installation and payment of all costs of the Series 2020A-1 Facilities, or if the School Board determiner to construct an encluted are increased proceedings. determines not to acquire, construct or install one or more components of the Series 2020A-1 Facilities, it is determined that the cost of, and consequently the actual amount of Basic Lease Payments for, a Series 2020A-1 Facility is different from the amount set forth herein, Exhibit C shall be revised as necessary to reflect the adjusted Schedule of Basic Lease Payments for all Series 2020A-1 Facilities to be leasepurchased.
-The Composite Schedule of Basic Lease Payments shall be no less than the principal and interest purchased.
-The Composite Schedule of Basic Lease Payments shall be no less than the principal and interest payments with respect to the portion of the Series 2020A Certificates relating to the Series 2020A-1 Facilities and shall only be amended in the event of a prepayment or a prepayment deposit of the principal portion of Basic Lease Payments represented by such portion of the Series 2020A Certificates pursuant to Section 7.2 or 7.3 of the Master Lease, and prepayment or defeasance of a portion of Series 2020A Certificates pursuant to Article III of the Series 2020A Supplemental Trust Agreement or Section 801 of the Master Tarut A memory. the Master Trust Agreement.
+The principal portion and the interest portion of the Basic Lease Payments, the Lease Payment Dates (each June 30 and December 30, commencing December 30, 2022) and the remaining principal portion with respect to the Series 2022B-1 Facilities to be lease purchased and the Series 2022B Certificates attributable to such Series 2022B-1 Facilities are set forth in Exhibit C hereto.
+If, upon delivery of the Certificate of Acceptance indicating completion of the acquisition, construction, installation and payment of all costs of the Series 2022B-1 Facilities, or if the School Board determines not to acquire, construct or install one or more components of the Series 2022B-1 Facilities, is determined that the cost of, and consequently the actual amount of Basic Lease Payments for, a Series 2022B-1 Facility is different from the amount set forth herein, Exhibit C shall be revised as necessary to reflect the adjusted Schodule of Basic Lease Payments for all Series 2022B-1 Facilities to be lease-purchased.
+The Composite Schedule of Basic Lease Payments shall be no less than the principal and interest payments with respect to the portion of the Series 2022B Certificates relating to the Series 2022B-1 Facilities and shall only be amended in the event of a prepayment or a prepayment deposit of the principal portion of Basic Lease Payments represented by such portion of the Series 2022B Certificates pursuant to Section 7.2 or 7.3 of the Master Lease, and prepayment or defeasance of a portion of Series 2022B Certificates pursuant to Article III of the Series 2022B Supplemental Trust Agreement or Section 801 of the Master Trust Agreement.

-moneys available for such purpose pursuant to the Series 2020A Trust Agreement and the Series 2020A-1 Lease, to the extent and subject to the limitations provided in the Series 2020A Lease-1.
+payment in full of all of the Basic Lease Payments due thercunder, to the extent the Trustee has moneys available for such purpose pursuant to the Series 2022B Trust Agreement and the Series 2022B-1 Lease, to the extent and subject to the limitations provided in the Series 2022B-1 Lease.

 Section 9.
-Other Special Provisions
+Other Special Provisions.

-Representations.